 Researchers can access a wide range of biophysical techniques that probe the hydrodynamic, spectroscopic, thermodynamic and physical properties of biological macromolecules and their interactions.
 Techniques covered include sensor based platforms such as Biacore, Octet and SwitchSense, titration and scanning calorimetry, analytical centrifugation, circular and linear dichroism, fluorescence and scanning fluorimetry, static and dynamic light scattering and microscale thermophoresis.
 In addition, there are also a number of ‘in-house’ instruments for performing the latest cutting edge techniques in rapid reaction relaxation kinetics and single molecule spectroscopies.
 Many of these methods are central to the success of research programmes in the LMB.

-These world-class facilities have an expert team of scientists headed by Stephen McLaughlin, who brings many years of experience with these techniques in numerous applications.
+These world-class facilities have an expert team of scientists headed by Stephen McLaughlin, supported by Chris Johnson and Chris Batters, who bring many years of experience with these techniques in numerous applications..
 To help researchers make their own routine measurements, the biophysics team provides an annual lecture series on methods and instrumentation within the LMB as well as offering detailed one-to-one training as required.
 In addition, these experts can discuss the design of proposed experiments and advise on the interpretation and fitting of results.
 The team also engages in fully collaborative projects where there is a requirement for specialist skills in the design and execution of the work and where analysis and fitting of data are complex.

 In collaboration with AstraZeneca and Imperial College, London, the facility organises an annual one-day symposium on Next Generation Biophysics, that brings together scientists in both academia and industry for stimulating talks examining the application of cutting edge biophysical techniques in complex biological settings.